 - storage must be clean and well-organized, especially drawers (project: declutter and organize) See this post: Easy Mini Kitchen Makeover

 - ingredients/tools for a task should be located in the same area (project: organize) See this post: How to Organize a Small Kitchen for Maximum Storage

 - menu plans should be made with notes about advanced prep and meals that go together in order to combine prep work and use leftovers (project: menu plans) See this post: How to Make Your First Meal Plan: an Easy Guide for Beginners

 - recipes need to be organized (project: recipe binder)

 - all ingredients must be on hand (project: shopping lists based on menus; project: inventory)

 - tomorrow’s menu should be checked the evening before for prep work, thawing, etc. (meal prep system)

-- some prep work can be done ahead: washing fruits and veg, peeling, slicing, chopping, browning meat, marinating, making dry mixes in large batches for quick use, preparing dishes that can be frozen and cooked later (project: menu plans, meal prep system)
+- some prep work can be done ahead: washing fruits and vegetables, peeling, chopping, browning meat, marinating, making dry mixes in large batches for quick use, preparing dishes that can be frozen and cooked later (project: menu plans, meal prep system)

 I know you’re thinking, “I want this, but I need help!”
-So I am going to break all of these different systems and projects down in future posts.
-And there will be checklists and other goodies to help you along the way.
-I’m working on these things myself, so anything I learn I’m going to share with you.
-Be sure to subscribe to the newsletter in the sidebar so you can get free printables and updates.
+So, I am going to break all of these different systems and projects down in other posts.
+(And there will be checklists and other goodies to help you along the way.)